Hilsea Lido: History

 In the winter of 2010/11 the splash pool was damaged by freezing conditions.
 In April 2011 Portsmouth City Council decided to replace the pool with a new design featuring two pools.
 The new design was named the Hilsea Jubilee Splash Pool and was completed in 2012 at a cost of £332,000.

 In 2014, Portsmouth North MP Penny Mordaunt appeared on the reality TV show Splash! in order to raise funds for the lido.
 She donated her entire appearance fee to the work being done.

 Historic England issued a Certificate of Immunity from Listing in May 2024, guaranteeing that the building would not be statutorily listed within the next five years.

-Renovation and future plans
+Renovation

 A major renovation of the lido's main pool and surrounding area began in May 2024, funded by the UK government's Levelling Up Fund.

 The plant room has been refurbished, the old pool equipment has been cleared away, and has been replaced with a new, modern filtration system.
 The pool base has been stabilised and the original lagoons on the north side the pool have been restored.
 Modular toilets and shower units have been installed, including a Changing Places toilet.

 In July 2025, it was announced the team behind Sea Lanes Brighton, supported by South Downs Leisure, would operate the lido's main pool and the neighbouring splash pool, once the renovation work is complete.

+The pool re-opened on 2nd May 2026.